agiliq/djenofdjango/source/Introduction.rst

     The web framework for perfectionists with deadlines.

     * **Django Architecture**
     Django follows the MVC pattern closely, however it does use its own logic in the implementation.
 Because the “C” is handled by the framework itself and most of the excitement in Django happens in models, templates and views, Django is often referred to as an MTV framework.
-In the MTV development pattern:

     * **Django ORM**
     ORMs provide a high-level abstraction upon a relational database that allows a developer to write Python code instead of SQL to create, read, update and delete data and schemas in their database.
 Developers can use the programming language they are comfortable with to work with a database instead of writing SQL statements or stored procedures.